suyashmishra20003/angular_concepts/2-angular-component-data-binding/data-binding.md

-# Angular Components and Data binfing
+# Angular Components and Data binding

 ## CLI Command to generate a Component